 Easy to Digest

-In fact, Dr. Filip Koidis, specialized nutritionist and dietician, notes that "most extracts or isolated minerals/compounds found in ingestible pills can be easier found in food, making their intake more enjoyable, safer, economic and a more realistic approach to a sustainable lifestyle targeting healthy skin."
+In fact, Dr. Filip Koidis, specialized nutritionist and dietitian, notes that "most extracts or isolated minerals/compounds found in ingestible pills can be easier found in food, making their intake more enjoyable, safer, economic and a more realistic approach to a sustainable lifestyle targeting healthy skin."

 He notes that several studies have shown improved skin health following a whole plant food-based diet.
 "A combination of a low glycaemic diet (food that keeps our blood sugars under control), fortified with the necessary vitamins and minerals will lead to a healthier skin from the inside and outside," he adds.